ConPaaS-team/conpaas/docs/internals.rst

 server in the conpaas.core package to dispatch the HTTP requests.
 The module conpaas.core.http contains some useful methods, like HttpJsonResponse and HttpErrorResponse that are used to respond to the HTTP request dispatched to the corresponding method.
-In this class we also implemented a method called startup, which only prints a line of text in the agent's log file.
+In this class, we also implemented a method called startup, which only prints a line of text in the agent's log file.
 This method could be used, for example, to make some initializations in the agent.